 Ground is broken in Chicago for a modern concrete-and-steel stadium to replace the obsolete South Side Park.
-The Pale Hose will play their first game in their new home, originally known White Sox Park, on July 1, losing to the Browns, 2-0.
+The Pale Hose will play their first game at Comiskey Park, originally known as White Sox Park, on July 1, losing to the Browns in their new home, 2-0.

 After Chief Meyers is waived by the Giants to the Robins, Brooklyn owners Ebbets and Haughton disagree on his status.
 A coin toss, won by Ebbets, decides the catcher will remain with the team.